2-10-10-2

 The equivalent UIC classification is refined to (1′E)E1′ for Mallet locomotives.
 All 2-10-10-2 locomotives have been articulated locomotives of the Mallet type.

 This wheel arrangement was rare.
 Only two classes of 2-10-10-2 locomotives have been built: the Atchison, Topeka and Santa Fe Railway's 3000 class, and the Virginian Railway's class AE.
 The 3000 class performed poorly, so the railroad returned them to their original 2-10-2 configuration after no more than seven years of service.
-None survive today.
 The class AE locomotives were much more successful, providing between 25 and 31 years of service; some were scrapped between 1943 and 1945, and the rest were scrapped between 1947 and 1949.
-None were preserved.
+None of either class were preserved.